 The capacity or power of an AC is typically expressed in tonnes.
 As a general rule, when calculating AC power consumption, you should assume that,

-The electrical power consumption of an AC having 1 ton of cooling capacity is 1000 W.
+The electrical power consumption of an AC having 1 ton of cooling capacity is 1000 W. That is a 1-ton AC KW is around 1 KW.

 Now we have input power to the AC.
 Then,